HOW TO CREATE AN IDEAL MBA RESUME

 Now that you have the basics of creating an MBA resume, time to look into the content

-This is the most important section of your MBA resume so make sure you perfect it.
+This is the most important section of your MBA resume, so make sure you perfect it.
+This will make the client realize whether or not you are fit for the job.

-Include your designation, the company name, location and the time span you worked.
+Include your designation, the company name, location and the period you worked.
+Try and also incorporate your educational accomplishments and how they landed you this job.

-While brainstorming the content for the bullet points under each role, remember to not just talk about your responsibilities, but also write the benefit the company derived because of your plan of action.
+While brainstorming the content for the bullet points under each role, remember to talk about your responsibilities and write the company’s benefits because of your action plan, varied life experiences.

 i) ” So What? ” Test